amans-nagios/wordpress-blocks-plugin/README.md

 - `npm i` to install dependencies as needed
 - `npm run build` to update /build files to match /src files
 - Zip files `7z a -xr@.zipignore name-of-block.zip .` (if using a compression tool other than 7-Zip, replace `7z` with the proper verb)
+- You can also open the file explorer and manually click files to compress.
+Navigate to the project in the file explorer, right click, and choose your compression tool to use for zipping.

 **Push new content to the GitHub repository**
 - [Custom Block Repo](https://github.com/amans-nagios/wordpress-blocks-plugin/)